Jean's Bible Study Topics of the New Testament

 Jn 14-20,21

-· (229g) Kingdom of God Ø God’s kingdom is a living organism Ø Kingdom grows by itself Ø Kingdom assumes the mind of Christ Ø Kingdom grows through knowledge
+(229g) Kingdom of God >> God’s kingdom is a living organism >> Kingdom grows by itself >> Kingdom assumes the mind of Christ >> Kingdom grows through knowledge

 Jn 14-20

-· (94m) Thy kingdom come Ø God’s perspective Ø God reflects on His creation
+(94m) Thy kingdom come >> God’s perspective >> God reflects on His creation

-· (114k) Thy kingdom come Ø Working the grace of God Ø Working God’s grace through Christ Ø Jesus is the way to the Father -- This verse goes with verses 23&24
+(114k) Thy kingdom come >> Faith >> Working the grace of God >> Working God’s grace through Christ >> Jesus is the way to the Father -- This verse goes with verse 26

 Jn 14,21-24

-· (117b) Thy kingdom come Ø Rest in Jesus Ø Rest in His yoke through obedience
+(117b) Thy kingdom come >> Faith >> Rest in Jesus (Sabbath) >> Rest in His yoke through obedience

 Jn 14,21-23

-· (6b) Responsible to advocate God’s cause Ø Jesus’ yoke of love
+(6b) Responsibility >> Advocate God’s cause >> Jesus’ yoke of love

-· (255i) Trinity Ø Father, Son and Holy Spirit Ø Three in one Ø God is one – The disciples had a bad habit of asking a lot of stupid questions, but Judas (not Iscariot) knocked one out of the park when he asked Him how He planned to disclose Himself to them and not to the world.
-Jesus reiterated, “If anyone loves me he will keep my word, and my Father will love him, and we [both the Father and the Son] will come to him and make our abode with him.”
-Jesus and His Father will come and dwell within the believer.
-Isn’t that the role of the Holy Spirit?
-There it is; the Father, the Son and the Holy Spirit are all dwelling in the souls of His children.
-If anyone else said this, it would sound like heresy, but what do you do with Jesus, who came to teach us about heaven and about the very depths of God?
-We don’t really have a choice but to believe Him.
-We may not understand Him; He may not make sense to our carnal minds; it may seem otherworldly and crazy like a sci-fi movie, but isn’t that what you would expect from someone who created the universe, and life from lifeless atoms and molecules?
-If He were like us, we wouldn’t believe Him, any more than the Jews believed in Jesus because He was too much like them, who came to them in a mortal body.
-Yet, God seems strange to us, so we reject Him out of hand, because we cannot relate to Him.
-Therefore, it doesn’t matter whether we can relate to God or not, we like to follow our natural proclivities, and we have one that likes to reject God, but there are those who believe, and God lives in their hearts through faith against the current of the world.
-The point is Jesus visited us for this very reason: there is a contradiction between He and His creation – we are unwilling to operate by His principles.
-He came to deliver us from the waywardness of the world.
+(255i) Trinity >> Father, Son and Holy Spirit >> Three in one >> God is one – The disciples had a habit of asking a lot of dumb questions, but Judas (not Iscariot) knocked this one out of the park when he asked how Jesus planned to disclose Himself to them and not to the world.
+Father, Son and Holy Spirit are all dwelling in the believer.
+If anyone else said this, it would sound like heresy, but Jesus came to teach us about God, and should we not believe Him?
+We may not understand Him; His words may seem otherworldly and crazy like a sci-fi movie, but shouldn't we expect that from our creator?
+If He made perfect sense, we wouldn’t believe He was from God, and because He seems strange to us, we reject Him.
+Where is any neutral ground in that?
+It doesn’t matter whether we can relate to God or not, we prefer to follow our natural proclivities, which tends to reject God, but there are those who believe, and God lives in their hearts through faith against the current of the world.
+Jesus visited us for this very reason, but there are contradictions between He and His creation, and we are unwilling to see that the problem is on our end.

 Jn 14,22-24

-· (64l) Paradox Ø Anomalies Ø God helps Satan Ø Jesus blinds the world -- These verses go with verse 19
+(64l) Paradox >> Anomalies >> God helps Satan >> Jesus blinds the world -- These verses go with verse 19

-· (154g) Witness Ø Validity of the Father Ø God bears witness against the world Ø Witness that the world is rebellious against God Ø Witness against sin -- These verses go with verse 19
+(154g) Witness >> Validity of the Father >> God bears witness against the world >> Witness that the world is rebellious against God >> Witness against sin -- These verses go with verse 19

-· (223j) Kingdom of God Ø The elusive kingdom of heaven Ø Miss God Ø Missing the train Ø Miss the invitation from God -- These verses go with verse 19
+(223j) Kingdom of God >> The elusive Kingdom of Heaven >> Miss God >> Missing the train >> Miss the invitation from God -- These verses go with verse 19

-· (240h) Kingdom of God Ø Opposition toward the kingdom of God Ø Hindering the kingdom Ø Natural disadvantage Ø Natural disadvantage of the world -- These verses go with verse 19
+(240h) Kingdom of God >> Opposition toward the Kingdom of God >> Hindering the kingdom >> Natural disadvantage >> Natural disadvantage of the world -- These verses go with verse 19

 Jn 14-23,24